alimono/Mobile-Weather-App/README.md

 I ran into some issues testing my code on a browser, as the SQLite plugin is for mobile devices, and I couldn't get my mobile testing platforms to run to check if this worked, and refactor my code from there to get the right functionality.

 I tried to test this in the browser using jeep-sqlite, and then ran into an issue in the browser, with an error saying jeep was not added to the DOM.
-I tried to add this in app.jsx but at this stage, I decided to leave this optional features, as even if it did work, I would keep coding until the render and functionality was smooth, and this was taking / would take more time.
+I tried to add this in app.jsx but at this stage, I decided to leave this optional feature, as even if it did work, I would keep coding until the render and functionality was smooth, and this was taking / would take more time.

 I commented out all the SQLite code I attempted to prevent any errors in the existing, functioning code.